William Cathcart, 1st Earl Cathcart: Family

-Cathcart married Elizabeth Elliot, the daughter of the lieutenant-governor of New York Andrew Elliot, on 10 April 1779.
+on 10 April 1779, Cathcart married Elizabeth Elliot, the daughter of the lieutenant-governor of New York, Andrew Elliot (son Sir Gilbert Elliot, 2nd Baronet, of Minto and uncle to 1st Earl of Minto) at New York.
 The couple had ten children, the first five being born in the 1780s.
 Their first child, Louisa, was born in New York on 25 January 1780, but died soon after her birth.
 Other children included the army officers Sir George Cathcart and Sir Charles Cathcart, both of whom became generals, the latter inheriting the peerage on his father's death.

 William's first-born son, William Cathcart, entered the Royal Navy but died of yellow fever in 1804 while in command of his ship HMS Clorinde.

 Cathcart took two of his sons with him during his appointment as ambassador to Russia, Captain Frederick Macadam Cathcart served as his private secretary and Lieutenant George Cathcart functioned as his aide-de-camp.
 Cathcart's last son, Adolphus Frederick Cathcart, was born on 28 June 1803.